 Historically in our industry, there has been a tendency to hoard successful ideas and innovations.
 This reluctance to share was fueled by the desire to maintain competitive advantage.
 However, new research shows that sharing in the current economic circumstances benefits all involved in the learning process.
 This is the final step in capitalising on your experience.
 Confining innovation within a single project or business represents a missed opportunity for growth.
-Make sure you have systems in place to collect the things learnt on projects and integrate them into your ongoing business processes, and share your successes with others.
+Make sure you have systems in place to collate what has been learnt on projects and to integrate this into your ongoing business processes, and share your successes with others.
 Industry associations are well placed to assist in spreading information about innovations.